nculwell/MathStudy/Analysis.md

 - Pugh, *Real Mathematical Analysis*

   Notable for its many exercises.
 It contains many illustrations, but I find most of them to be poorly chosen, as if the author recognizes that illustrations are good to have but doesn't grasp how to use them to illustrate concepts.
+This isn't much of a con, just puzzling.

 - Taylor, *General Theory of Functions and Integration* (c)